-The Baylor College of Medicine Medical School Research Track was initiated in 2000 by Dr. Brendan Lee, the current director of the program.
+The Baylor College of Medicine Medical School Research Track was initiated in 2000 by Dr. Brendan Lee.
+The current directors of the program are Drs.
+Brendan Lee and Daryl Scott.
 The MSRT is a five-year program encompassing four years of the traditional M.D. training and one year of intensive research training.
 The goal of the program is to train M.D. graduates in hypotheses driven basic, translational, and clinical research.
 An underlying premise is that this training will make a better physician whether in primary care or in academic research.

 The program occurs in three phases.
 The first phase entails a MSRT workshop composed of a series of talks by members of the MSRT Faculty Operating Committee (FOC).
 The aims of the talks are to introduce the FOC members' research and to introduce the research ongoing in the FOC member's department.
 All students can enroll in this workshop by filling out a MSRT entry questionnaire.
 All MSRT workshop talks are evaluated by the student with a Speaker evaluation form.
 The MSRT workshop occurs during the first year of traditional M.D. training.